Behaviorist theory uses rewards and punishments to control humans’ and animals’ behaviors and teach them new skills.

 Behaviorism fails to acknowledge the complex role of emotions in learning.
 This critique of behaviorism was advanced by Abraham Maslow who was once a behaviorist until he made a turn and became a ‘humanist’.
 Humanists talk a lot about emotions in learning.

-30. Con: Behaviorism doesn’t have a Complex understanding of Cognition
+Con: Doesn’t have a Complex understanding of Cognition

 In constructivist theory, we understand that learning happens through observation, reflection, organization of ideas in your mind, and developing a deep understanding of the workings of the world.